zackjtl/ld_test_1/README.md

 # The Linker Script

 ### Basic work of a linker
-Say we have two C file, the first with the main function and the another have the function sub() called by the first file.
+Say we have two C file, the first (xxx.c) with the main function and the another (yyy.c) have the function sub() called by the first file.

 First, compile the two files
 ```shell=x